CodingLoven/My-Javascript-Journey/README.md

 Hi im really busy😭😭😭
-And i am also busy toda and cant code
+And i am also busy today and cant code